apache/daffodil-vscode/DEVELOPMENT.md

 ## Monitoring Project Status

 Milestone-level project status can be monitored using the [Projects tab](https://github.com/apache/daffodil-vscode/projects) in the [Project's GitHub repository](https://github.com/apache/daffodil-vscode).

+## DFDL Intellisense Suggestion Cross Reference

+Documents exist that attempt to map the DFDL schema elements and attributes in the [Apache DFDL Specification](https://daffodil.apache.org/docs/dfdl/) that can be used as a guide to determine the intellisense suggestions that the extension should make based on the element or attribute marked by the cursor when intellisense is triggered.
+The documents include an excel spreadsheet, markdown file exports of the spreadsheets, and html exports of the spreadsheets.
+These files can be found in the source code at src/language/dfdl-xref and src/language/dfdl-xref/html.

 ## Thank you for your interest in contributing to this project